orels1/shaders.orels.sh/src/pages/docs/generator/orl-shader-definition.md

 If no `ExtraPassType` is specified, the pass will be inserted as a post pass.

 You can nest most of the block types inside the `%ExtraPass`.
 It will also inherit all the blocks of the current shader apart from any function blocks, e.g. `%Vertex`, `%Fragment`, etc. Those are expected to be defined in the `%ExtraPass` block to implement your desired effect.

+If you want to skip inheriting any of the blocks - you can provide an optional `inheritType` parameter.
+Simply pass `ExtraPassInheritType.SkipParentBlocks` as the third parameter and the generator would only use the blocks directly included inside the `%ExtraPass()` block, which can be useful for making bespoke effects with custom vertex/fragment or even geometry stages.

 Current ExtraPass templates are using `ForwardBase` light mode.